glroyal/litebox/README.md

 We define a `SuperHD display` to be any device with a devicePixelRatio > 1, and a `SuperHD rendition` to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.

 **Constant Area Mode** scales photos to the presentation size, even if the browser has to upsample the image to fit.
-This mode is used primarily for thumbnails, because upsampling only occurs in the event that the native size of an image is smaller than the presentation size, which is a rare but possible event.
+This mode is used primarily for thumbnails, because upsampling only occurs in the event that the native size of an image is smaller than the presentation size, which is rare.

 **Constant Density Mode** scales photos to the (presentation size * devicePixelRatio).
 It will always render an image in SuperHD on a SuperHD display, but the image area may be smaller than the presentation size.